Originally published October 2021

 A capital gain is an increase in value of a capital asset.
 Capital assets for most individuals would include things like real property, stocks, bonds, mutual funds, and exchange-traded funds.

-Capital gains taxes can be long-term or short-term and are only incurred when an asset is sold.
+Capital gains taxes can be long-term or short-term and are only incurred when an asset is sold, and the gain is realized.[2]

 Some stocks pay dividends.
-Those dividends are taxed in a similar fashion to capital gains in that they are taxed at either your highest marginal ordinary income tax rate or at your long-term capital gains tax rate.
-In general, most dividends are taxed at ordinary income rates.[2]
+Those dividends can be taxed at your highest marginal ordinary income tax rate or at your long-term capital gains tax rate.
+In general, most dividends are taxed at ordinary income rates.[3]

 Employment Taxes

-Employment (or payroll) taxes are due on income earned through employment – we call this earned income.
+Employment (or payroll) taxes are due on income earned through employment.
 If you are a W2 employee, you pay half of this tax burden while your employer pays the other half.
 This set of taxes is known as FICA and comprises Social Security and Medicare taxes.

 Read: How Do Taxes Work?